 The Mari language is divivied into two subgroups : the Meadow Mari & the Hill Mari.

-Their religion has a strong connections to nature, and rituals are still taking place few times a year in forests wih traditional payer ceremonies where animals such as geese & bulls are sacrificed.
+Their religion has strong connections to nature, and rituals are still taking place few times a year in forests wih traditional payer ceremonies where animals such as geese & bulls are sacrificed.

 Kalmykia